In this post:

 - Is Yelp scamming businesses via their advertising model?

-- “Next step” advice for people who are dealing with a negative review on Yelp!
+- Advice for people dealing with negative Yelp reviews

 Dear FTC: Is Yelp Scamming Businesses or Not?